 One way to get your IRS installment agreement reinstated after it defaults is by showing the IRS you can no longer make payments due to loss of employment, unexpected medical bills, or other financial instability.

 If your financial condition has not changed since you made your last installment agreement payment, however, and you do not contact the IRS within 30 days, the IRS will levy your assets.

 Proving you cannot afford to make payments on an IRS installment agreement due to financial hardship may give you temporary relief.
 The IRS groups taxpayers who have little income and no liquid assets as “Currently Not Collectible.”
 CNC status may be used as a temporary solution to prevent an IRS levy.
-Once your financial situation improves, you can establish another IRS installment agreement to repay your remaining tax debt.
+Once your financial situation improves, you can see if you qualify for the Fresh Start Program to establish another IRS installment agreement to repay your remaining tax debt.